ruiruige/3proxy/README.md

-3proxy install script for Debian / Ubuntu VPS
+3proxy install script for Ubuntu VPS
 ======================================================

 A simple script (without any russian in it, yeepeeh) to install the lightweight russian proxy: 3proxy (http://3proxy.ru/) as an elite high anonymous HTTP proxy with SSL support with a few command lines.